-Kyle Heyen was exposed to golf for the first time at the age of 14 growing up in Westminster, Colo.
-Little did he know then that first experience at Hyland Hills Golf Course would be the springboard to a lifelong love affair with the sport that some 41 years later would lead him to induction into the Colorado Golf Hall of Fame.
+Little did Kyle Heyen know that his first experience at Hyland Hills Golf Course at the age of 14 would be the springboard to a lifelong love affair with the sport that some 41 years later would lead the Westminster, Colo., native to induction into the Colorado Golf Hall of Fame.

-This latest honor comes on the heels of one of the most prestigious a head professional can earn, as in 2009 he was named the recipient of the PGA of America's President's Plaque.
-That distinction is awarded for extraordinary and exemplary contributions in player development, and he was thus recognized at the PGA's 57th Annual Merchandise Show in Orlando.
-The plaque was established in 1982, the same year he was elected to PGA membership, with Heyen the first member of the Colorado PGA Section to receive the award.
+This latest honor comes on the heels of one of the most prestigious a head professional can earn, as in 2009 he was named the recipient of the PGA of America’s President’s Plaque.
+That distinction is awarded for extraordinary and exemplary contributions in player development, and Heyen is the first member of the Colorado PGA Section to receive it.

-He has been a fixture at Hiwan Golf Club in Evergreen since 1980, and was named the club's head professional in 1985.
+A fixture at Hiwan Golf Club in Evergreen since 1980, Heyen was named the club’s head PGA professional in 1985.
 He has steadily guided the club into featuring one of the most successful lists of player-development programs of any private club in the country.
-He also maintained a heavy schedule of Play Golf America programs at Hiwan, and initiated several programs on his own, including a high school winter program, junior golf lessons for non-members and an inner-city youth program that featured lessons and donated clubs.
-In his tenure, Hiwan has played host to numerous Colorado Opens, state amateur and professional events, national AJGA tournaments and the Junior America's Cup.
-His operational duties as a PGA professional also include day-to-day involvement insuring the success of all programs and services for Hiwan Golf club members.
+He also maintained a heavy schedule of Play Golf America programs, and initiated several programs on his own, including a high school winter program, junior golf lessons for non-members and an inner-city youth program that featured lessons and donated clubs.

 He has served as a national member of the PGA Board of Control, which evaluates and issues decisions in the appeal process for 28,000 PGA members nationwide and also awards PGA disaster-relief funds.
 He has also been a member of the President’s Council since its inception in 2003.